 I was also told about my birth mother, a single mom, a hippie, who was quite petite and soft-spoken.
 She eventually moved to California, I was to learn later on not only did I have big brothers, but also a little brother and a little sister.
 Wow!
 During my early life, my thoughts drifted away many times as I wondered about this long lost family.
 Where were they?
 Did I resemble them in any way?
 My teachers labeled me as a “daydreamer” at school.
 I spent a lot of time thinking about art stuff and envisioning my long lost family.

 As the years passed, subsequently my adoptive parents were blessed with four children.
-As a child, I would escape to my room to find quiet time to draw and paint, my most favorite pass time, my hobby.
+As a child, I would escape to my room to find

 In the summer of 1990, my adoptive mom gave me enough information for me to begin my search – my search for that lost part of myself.
 She told me that my birth mom had wanted to meet me for many years.
 She would come to New Orleans occasionally and contact the family about meeting me.
 I was so excited to know that she wanted to know me.
 Without the advent of the internet and the amazing technology we now have today, my search was difficult.
-I spent many months making phone calls and searching records.
+I spent many months making phone calls and

 A short while later, the librarian somewhat reluctantly walked over to me and handed me a paper.
 To my absolute shock, it was something that I had never expected, nor was I prepared for.
 I read the words “DEATH CERTIFICATE”.
 It was my mother’s death certificate.
 Emotion overwhelmed me, this successful search gave me joy, but the finality of the word “death” washed over me like a tidal wave, I was overcome with grief and tears raced down my face.